Resolving Automation Issues

 My automation isn't firing

-1. Set the automation to Active.
-Any new automations must be activated to trigger.
-Note: new automations are not set to active by default.
+Set the automation to Active.
+New automations are not set to active by default.
+The automation must be activated to trigger.

-2. Always check the automation logs.
-If there are no logs in Success but logs in Skipped or Failed, the automation has triggered but never successfully completed an action.
+Always check the automation logs.
+If there are no logs in Success but logs in Skipped or Error, the automation has triggered but never successfully completed an action.
 Review the log messages to debug.

-5. Reset the automation (switch from Active to Inactive).
+Reset the automation by switching it from Active to Inactive, then back to Active.

-6. For Slack automations — ensure that Slack has been successfully connected to Hook.
-For sending messages to private channels, the Hook bot must be added to that channel.
+For Slack automations — ensure Slack has been successfully connected to Hook.
+For private channels, the Hook bot must be added to that channel.
 Check whether the Slack channel has been renamed or deleted.

-7. For email automations — ensure your email is connected to Hook.
-If using an alias, ensure this is set up correctly.
+For email automations — ensure your email is connected to Hook.
+If using an alias, ensure it has been set up and verified correctly.

-8. For automations that use Signals — ensure that the Signal types and categories used in the automation are activated (not disabled in Signal settings).
+For automations that use Signals — ensure the Signal types and categories used in the automation are activated (not disabled in Signal settings).

 My {{variable}} tags aren't resolving

-1. Ensure there are no typos in the variable path, and check they have been copied correctly.
+Check for typos in the variable path and confirm it has been copied correctly.

-2. Multi-product only — ensure the correct product is used in the merge tag.
+Ensure the correct product is used in the merge tag (multi-product customers only).

 Useful variable tags